grounds/grounds-exec/README.md

 If you want to use a different Docker host to creates code runners inside containers you can also specify `DOCKER_HOST_RUNNERS`.

->Currently both Docker hosts need to have the same protocol and use the same ssl certificates.
+If you want to use SSL for both Docker hosts, they must share the same ssl certificates.

 ## Socket.io server